Fatimid Caliphate: Losses, successes, and civil war

 Al-Zahir died in 1036 and was succeeded by his son, al-Mustansir, who had the longest reign in Fatimid history, serving as caliph from 1036 to 1094.
 However, he remained largely uninvolved in politics and left the government in the hands of others.
 He was seven years old at his accession and thus al-Jarjara'i continued to serve as vizier and his guardian.
 When al-Jarjara'i died in 1045 a series of court figures ran the government until al-Yazuri, a jurist of Palestinian origin, took and kept the office of vizier from 1050 to 1058.

-In the 1040s (possibly in 1041 or 1044), the Zirids declared their independence from the Fatimids and recognized the Sunni Abbasid caliphs of Baghdad, which led the Fatimids to launch the devastating Banu Hilal invasions of North Africa.
+In the 1040s (possibly in 1041 or 1044), the Zirids declared their independence from the Fatimids and recognised the Sunni Abbasid caliphs of Baghdad, which led the Fatimids to launch the devastating Banu Hilal invasions of North Africa.
 Fatimid suzerainty over Sicily also faded as the Muslim polity there fragmented and external attacks increased.
 By 1060, when the Italo-Norman Roger I began his conquest of the island (completed in 1091), the Kalbid dynasty, along with any Fatimid authority, were already gone.

 There was more success in the east, however.
 In 1047, the Fatimid da'i Ali Muhammad al-Sulayhi in Yemen built a fortress and recruited tribes with which he was able to capture San'a in 1048.
 In 1060, he began a campaign to conquer all of Yemen, capturing Aden and Zabid.
 In 1062 he marched on Mecca, where Shukr ibn Abi al-Futuh's death in 1061 provided an excuse.
 Along the way he forced the Zaydi Imam in Sa'da into submission.
 Upon arriving in Mecca, he installed Abu Hashim Muhammad ibn Ja'far as the new sharif and custodian of the holy sites under the suzerainty of the Fatimids.
 He returned to San'a where he established his family as rulers on behalf of the Fatimid caliphs.
 His brother founded the city of Ta'izz, while the city of Aden became an important hub of trade between Egypt and India, which brought Egypt further wealth.
 His rise to power established the Sulayhid dynasty which continued to rule Yemen as nominal vassals of the Fatimids after this.